Data Privacy Information for Specific Processing Activities

 We use this personal data in order to be able to communicate with you.
 The legal basis for the processing of your personal data and the applicable data retention rules for your personal data may vary depending on the purpose for which we communicate with you.
 However, our general retention period for email inboxes is six months, unless your email has been archived, in which case the general retention period is four years.
 Please ask either the person in our organization whom you are in contact with or our data protection officer mentioned above if you want to know more about the purpose, legal basis and data retention rules applicable to your personal data in your individual case.

-… you are, or work for, one of our suppliers or contract partners
+… you are, or work for, one of our customers, suppliers or contract partners

-We process contact information (like name, email address, telephone number, position and role in the company) of employees of our suppliers or contract partners (like key account managers, consultants, business partners or legal counsels) or of individuals who directly act as our suppliers or contract partners (such as freelancers).
-With regard to the latter, we might also process payment data (like bank account information).
+We process contact information (like name, email address, telephone number, position and role in the company) of employees of our customers, suppliers or contract partners (like key account managers, consultants, business partners or legal counsels) or of individuals who directly act as our customers, suppliers or contract partners (such as freelancers).
+We also might process individuals’ payment data (like bank account information), if applicable.

 … you reach out to HR Operations